-Table 6 shows that the coefficients for e are all negative but they are economically and statistically significant only in the FPA treatment in columns (1) and (3).
-Therefore, our data are consistent with the prediction about the Blue bidders' bids in Prediction 2 only in first-price auctions, not in second-price auctions.
-This result is due to the fact that bidders tend to bid very aggressively in second-price auctions regardless of the externality levels, as we have seen in Figure 1.
-Note that the absolute value of the coefficient for e in the FPA treatment is smaller for Blue-Low bidders than for Blue-High bidders.
-This can be explained by Blue-Low bidders' tendency to use their valuations instead of their effective valuations, which results in their overbidding in first-price auctions.
+Table 6: Estimation Results for Blue Bidders' Bids under Positive Externalities fact that bidders tend to bid very aggressively in the SPA regardless of the levels of externalities, as we have seen in Figure 1.
+Note that the absolute value of the coefficient for e in the FPA is smaller for Blue-Low bidders than for Blue-High bidders.
+This can be explained by Blue-Low bidders' tendency to use their valuations instead of their effective valuations, which results in their overbidding in the FPA.
 Our results about the effect of externalities on Blue bidders' bids can be summarized as follows.